-LEED-CS addresses building commissioning in two places, EA Prerequisite 1 and EA Credit 3.
-The exact scope of services for commissioning a LEED-CS project should be based on the Owner's Project Requirements.
+LEED-NC addresses building commissioning in two places, EA Prerequisite 1 and EA Credit 3.
+The exact scope of services for commissioning a LEED-NC project should be based on the Owner's Project Requirements.
 Other systems, including the building envelope, stormwater management systems, water treatment systems, information technology systems, etc., may be included in the commissioning process based on the Owner's Project Requirements.

-Table 1 outlines the team members primarily responsible to perform each project requirement; and also which requirements are common to EA Prerequisite 1 and EA Credit 3.
-All individuals on the project team are encouraged to participate in the commissioning activities as part of a larger commissioning team.
+Table 1 outlines the team members primarily responsible to perform each project

+requirement; and also which requirements

+are common to EA Prerequisite 1 and EA

+Credit 3.
+All individuals on the project

+team are encouraged to participate in the

+commissioning activities as part of a larger

+commissioning team.

 Commissioning is a planned, systematic quality-control process that involves the owner, users, occupants, operations and maintenance staff, design professionals and contractors.
-Commissioning often begins at project inception; provides ongoing verification of achievement of the Owner's Project Requirements; requires integration of contractor-com-
+Commissioning often begins at project inception; provides ongoing verification of achievement of the owner's project requirements; requires integration of contractor-completed commissioning process activities into the construction documents; aids in the coordination of static and dynamic